This is the featured image of the Learn How to Craft a Unique Sound Effect blog article.

 Today, I will show you how I made this unmistakable sound effect in Lumit!

 It is composed of 7 different elements from a variety of sources.
-This I believe, helps identify the sound.
-Pulling from the same libraries and synths again and again is bound to get too familiar sounding and is not as memorable.
+This, I believe, helps identify the sound.
+Pulling from the same libraries and synths repeatedly is bound to get too familiar and not as memorable.
 With this being said, if there is a particular extensive synth or sampler that you are very fluent in, it may be all you need.

 I started this design with a male vocal sample from Loopmasters called DVF2_105_B_BT_Fullnobass.